Over the years that I have been in business, one of the top questions asked by my customers has been “how much does an AED cost ?”.

 If you are a volunteer organization, sports league, non-profit, etc. and have to fundraise for the equipment, call a couple of different distributors and get quotes in advance so that you will have your “budget” before you start to raise money.
 This will make the purchase much easier and help you to get your new AEDs in place sooner without having to deal with possibly not having enough funds.

-Now it’s time to get down to business on discussing price.
+Now it’s time to get down to business on discussing how much does an AED cost.
 Most AED distributors receive a decent discount (could be 40% or more) on AEDs either direct from the manufacturer or from a larger distributor.
 I buy my AEDs from another distributor who buys direct from the manufacturers so my discount is not as great.
 That is not to say that I don’t make money, I do but I have a much lower overhead cost because my distributor will ship product direct to my customers for me so I do not have to keep stock.
 With the previous being said, there is usually room for a discount to the customer and all you have to do is ask for one.
 If you shop on an online AED retail site and don’t talk with anyone during your shopping trip, you may be paying too much.
 Take a few moments to call and speak with someone.
 The online retailers make it easy for you to buy online so they can sell for maximum price without any haggling.
 Do you buy an appliance or a car without haggling a little bit?

 Expect to pay $1200 (Heartsine PAD 350P)-$3000 (Zoll AED Pro) for an AED.
 If the price is less than $1200, be suspicious and if it is over $3000, make sure you know what you are buying.
 Working with a local AED sales rep will afford you the best discount possible in most cases.